 I would like to discuss one of the most powerful forces in our modern society.
 A force so great it can swing political votes, ignite revolutions and make the average person a celebrity in minutes.
-It can also destroy someone overnight, is addictive and can cause depression, anxiety and loneliness.
+It can also destroy your reputation overnight, is highly addictive and can cause depression, anxiety and loneliness.

-I’m talking, of course, about social media and the impact it’s making on how we are expressing ourselves.
+I’m talking, of course, about social media and the impact it’s making on how we express ourselves.

 To say it’s influential is an understatement.
 To give you an idea, as of 2020, there are 4.5 billion people using the Internet and of that, over 3.8 billion are active social media users.
 That’s half the world’s population and this number is growing by 9% (3.4 million) each year.